Roboquest

 78.6 hours played

-If you're a fan of gunfire reborn, you'll like this.
-The gunplay is smooth, the characters are unique, the art style is clean, the abilities are fun; overall it's a really well made roguelike.
+9/10 If you're a fan of gunfire reborn, you'll like this.
+The gun-play is smooth, the characters are unique, the art style is clean, the abilities are fun; overall it's a really well made rogue-like.
 My only complaint would be that three of the achievements require you to play multiplayer; which is a terrible design decision in any game that's not exclusively multiplayer, as it makes it extremely hard to get those achievements once the game dies out.
-I actually [i]couldn't[/i] find a quickplay match, so I had to get a friend who already owned the game to play with me, so I could finish those last 3 achievements.
-Beyond that, doing the museum achievement was a ton of fun, and I enjoyed making builds with all sorts of different weapons.
+I actually [i]couldn't[/i] find a quick-play match, so I had to get a friend who already owned the game to play with me, so that I could finish those last three achievements.
+Beyond that, doing the museum achievement was a ton of fun, and I enjoyed being forced to find builds for all the different weapons.
 Solid 9/10 from me

 My only gripe is that quite a lot of perks and items are like "Get a buff to that thing, BUT...", and those buts are very often enough to not want to pick them up at all, always pushing you into the same playstyle that you already know and works for you.
 Otherwise, this is an incredibly fun game with a cute visual style and WONDERFUL soundtrack.
 The progression felt pretty slow and grindy at first to me personally, but once you unlock enough with wrenches, you get more freedom and it starts to shine like a perfectly polished robot in the sun.
 Co-op is great.
 Also, special thanks to the devs for making summons and engineer, lol, this is amazing.